Participants will partner with a Health Coach to strengthen and develop healthy habit skills.

 To request an outreach program for your hall, organization, group of friends, class, etc., please complete an Outreach Request Form.
 This form must be received at least 2 weeks prior to the outreach program to ensure staff availability.

-Currently Available Outreach Programs and Events
+Current Programs and Events

 Previously Offered Outreach Programming